JoaquimStr/Metacognition-and-Drowsiness/README.md

 # Metacognition-and-Drowsiness
-This repository was created for a poster presented at ASSC 2022.
+This repository was created for a poster presented at the ASSC2022.